FibreFoX/javafx-gradle-plugin/README.md

 (Not yet) Release(d) Notes
 ==========================

-upcoming Version 8.8.0 (??-jan-2017)
+upcoming Version 8.8.0 (??-feb-2017)

+New:
+* `nativeReleaseVersion` will now get sanitized, anything than numbers and dots are removed, this ensures compatibility with the used bundler toolsets

 Changes:
-* reimplemented `additionalBundlerResources`, now searching for folders with the name of the used bundler, makes it possible to adjust nearly all bundlers now
+* reimplemented `additionalBundlerResources`, now searching for folders with the name of the used bundler, makes it possible to adjust nearly all bundlers now (for Mac a special replacement-class was created, as the default one did not provide any way to add more files)

 Enhancements:
 * updated all example-projects to use a different variable-name of the "current" plugin-version (fixes issue #40)